PageotD/training/glossary.md

 ### PostgreSQL
 An open-source, object-relational database management system (ORDBMS) that emphasizes extensibility, standards compliance, and robustness.
 PostgreSQL supports a wide variety of data types, including JSON, XML, and custom types, allowing for complex data modeling.
 It features advanced capabilities such as ACID (Atomicity, Consistency, Isolation, Durability) compliance, full-text search, and support for concurrent transactions.
 PostgreSQL is known for its reliability, performance, and ability to handle large datasets, making it a popular choice for web applications, data warehousing, and geospatial data processing.

+### Post-mortem
+A process conducted after an incident, outage, or failure to analyze what went wrong, identify the root cause, and propose improvements to prevent similar issues in the future.
+Post-mortems are typically performed by DevOps, IT, and engineering teams following significant events that impact system performance, availability, or security.

+A post-mortem includes a timeline of the incident, a detailed analysis of contributing factors, lessons learned, and a list of action items to address the issues.
+The goal is to foster a culture of learning, transparency, and continuous improvement, ensuring that teams can respond more effectively in the future.

 ### PowerShell
 A task automation and configuration management framework developed by Microsoft, consisting of a command-line shell and an associated scripting language.
 PowerShell is designed for system administrators to automate tasks across Windows and other operating systems.
 It allows users to run commands, manage system settings, and interact with various services and APIs, making it a powerful tool for managing IT environments.